 Purchase UMD Honey

-Thank you for your interest in supporting the research of UMD Honey Bee Lab by purchasing our honey!
+Thank you for your interest in supporting the research of UMD Bee Lab by purchasing our honey!

-We accept cash or checks made out to "University of Maryland."
-We do not accept credit cards or virtual payment at this time.
+To order, complete the UMD Honey Order Form.
+You will receive an auto-confirmation when your order is received.
+Honey Prices We accept cash or checks made out to "University of Maryland."
+We can not accept credit card or virtual payment.
 1 Pound Queenline Jar (glass)

 5.5 ounce Hexagonal Jar (glass)